 CWTP's design creates a centralized entity that works with sub-grantees to meet these requirements by directly tying Registered Apprenticeships, pre-apprenticeships, and on-the-job training programs to project work pursuant to a CWTP award.
-CWTP creates opportunities for good jobs by not only requiring compliance with PA Prevailing Wage statutes and the Davis Bacon Act, but also by assisting Eligible Organizations with achieving these employment standards.
+CWTP creates opportunities for good jobs by assisting eligible organizations in achieving these employment standards.

 Therefore, each individual BEAD project will become an incubator for the next generation of Pennsylvania's broadband workforce through CWTP.
-CWTP eligibility criteria provides requirements for the employees hired under this program to become new employees who may not otherwise be hired by an eligible organization because the cost of hiring and training new employees with limited industry skills or experience increases the financial risk.
+CWTP eligibility criteria provide requirements for the employees hired under this program to become new employees who may not otherwise be hired by an eligible organization because the cost of hiring and training new employees with limited industry skills or experience increases the financial risk.

-PBDA believes in the power of engagement and communication.
-PBDA will develop an engagement and communication plan specific to workforce development.
-This may include communication of the following:

-- Educational opportunities on available incentives to hire targeted populations, such as federal bonding, the Work Opportunity Tax Credit, and the 45F Tax Credit for Employer-Provided Childcare. - Local job fairs or resources specific to the industry. - Office hours and information webinars specific to hiring opportunities and connection to local workforce development board events.

-The engagement and outreach plan will target diverse populations and will direct sub-grantees and potential employees to outlets such as:

-- Local Workforce Development Boards and Areas - Local Chambers of Commerce and Statewide - Commonwealth-approved social media platforms - Community-Based organizations - Economic Development Agencies - Local and State Labor Unions - High Schools, Universities, Career and Technical Education Institutes - Email List targeting employers, community organizations, jobseekers, etc.

-2.8.2 Describe the information that will be required of prospective sub-grantees to demonstrate a plan for ensuring that the project workforce will be appropriately skilled and credentialed.
-These plans should include the following:

-a.
-The ways in which the prospective sub-grantee will ensure the use of an appropriately skilled workforce, e.g., through Registered Apprenticeships or other joint labor-management training programs that serve all workers;

-b.
-The steps that will be taken to ensure that all members of the project workforce will have appropriate credentials, e.g., appropriate and relevant pre-existing occupational training, certification, and licensure;

-c.
-Whether the workforce is unionized;

-d.
-Whether the workforce will be directly employed or whether work will be performed by a subcontracted workforce; and e.
-The entities that the proposed sub-grantee plans to contract and subcontract with in carrying out the proposed work.

-If the project workforce or any sub-grantee's, contractor's, or subcontractor's workforce is not unionized, the sub-grantee must also provide with respect to the non-union workforce: f.
-The job titles and size of the workforce (FTE positions, including for contractors and subcontractors) required to carry out the proposed work over the course of the project and the entity that will employ each portion of the workforce;

-g.
-For each job title required to carry out the proposed work (including contractors and subcontractors), a description of:

-i.
-Safety training, certification, and/or licensure requirements (e.g., OSHA 10, OSHA 30, confined space, traffic control, or other training as relevant depending on title and work), including whether there is a robust in-house training program with established requirements tied to certifications, titles; and ii.
+- 2.8.2 Describe the information that will be required of prospective sub-grantees to demonstrate a plan for ensuring that the project workforce will be appropriately skilled and credentialed.
+These plans should include the following: - a.
+The ways in which the prospective sub-grantee will ensure the use of an appropriately skilled workforce, e.g., through Registered Apprenticeships or other joint labor-management training programs that serve all workers; - b.
+The steps that will be taken to ensure that all members of the project workforce will have appropriate credentials, e.g., appropriate and relevant pre-existing occupational training, certification, and licensure; - c.
+Whether the workforce is unionized; - d.
+Whether the workforce will be directly employed or whether work will be performed by a subcontracted workforce; and - e.
+The entities that the proposed sub-grantee plans to contract and subcontract with in carrying out the proposed work. - If the project workforce or any sub-grantee's, contractor's, or subcontractor's workforce is not unionized, the sub-grantee must also provide with respect to the non-union workforce: - f.
+The job titles and size of the workforce (FTE positions, including for contractors and subcontractors) required to carry out the proposed work over the course of the project and the entity that will employ each portion of the workforce; - g.
+For each job title required to carry out the proposed work (including contractors and subcontractors), a description of: - i.
+Safety training, certification, and/or licensure requirements (e.g., OSHA 10, OSHA 30, confined space, traffic control, or other training as relevant depending on title and work), including whether there is a robust in-house training program with established requirements tied to certifications, titles; and - ii.
 Information on the professional certifications and/or in-house training in place to ensure that deployment is done at a high standard.

-PBDA anticipates that sub-grantees will experience a workforce deficit.
-The national BEAD Demand makes up 4% of Pennsylvania's cross-industry deficit.
-According to NTIA's State Summary, Pennsylvania's top five BEAD Occupational Groups demonstrate a current deficit range between 8.2% and 9.3%:

-- 1. Trenchers are of significant need at a 9.3% deficit.
-Trenchers are needed consistently to support the build and sustainability of the infrastructure. - Inspectors (e.g., permit, health & and safety) are in significant need at an 8.8% deficit.
-Inspectors provide oversight and inspection to ensure quality assurance, compliance, and safety measures are occurring in accordance with federal, state, and local laws, and an appropriately credentialed and skilled workforce is employed. - 3.
-Surveyors and drafters are of significant need at an 8.3% deficit.
-Surveyors and drafters provide a variety of responsibilities to include.
-Still, they are not limited to designing and conducting surveys, analyzing survey data, and examining previous records and evidence to ensure data accuracy. - 4.
-Laborers and material movers are significantly needed at an 8.2% deficit.
-Laborers and material movers are critical to the physical performance required to build and sustain the infrastructure to ensure the Internet for all.
-Laborers and material movers manually move materials and perform general labor, including but not limited to cleaning and preparing construction sites by removing debris and other hazardous materials, building, or taking part in the construction of scaffolding and temporary structures, and operating equipment and machines used on the construction site.

-Therefore, PBDA will require sub-grantees to develop and outline a comprehensive workforce development plan that includes but is not limited to the following:
+PBDA will require sub-grantees to develop and outline a comprehensive workforce development plan that includes but is not limited to the following: